SK53/indicia-docs/developing/reporting/tutorial-writing-a-report/parameterising.rst

 The parameter uses a lookup datatype to create a drop-down selection in the parameters form for the quality required of the records to include.
 Each entry is separated by a comma, with the actual value used preceding the colon and the label displayed to the user after the colon.
+We also need some SQL which uses the new quality parameter, so insert the following code into the very end of the ``<query>`` element so it forms the last line of the ``where`` clause:

 .. code-block:: sql